JohnPaulHarold/crt/README.md

 # crt

-A simple single page app.
-Very old school, for very old school TV devices.
-This exists because of past experiences working with low spec set top boxes, old TVs etc, and trying to figure out how to make TV apps that aren't consuming too much memory.

-It is currently only concerning itself with UI constructs, players are a whole other bag of cats.
-There are several screens (views) in the app, but they are mostly serving as experiments for particular concepts, such DOM diffing, forms, virtual lists etc.
+A monorepo containing the `crt` UI library and an example application. `crt` is designed for building simple, memory-efficient single-page applications for very old-school TV devices.

+## Packages

+This monorepo is managed using npm workspaces and contains the following packages:

+- `packages/crt`: A lightweight UI library for creating DOM elements and managing views.
+It is designed with low-spec set-top boxes and older TVs in mind.
+- `packages/example`: A sample single-page application that demonstrates how to use the `crt` library.
+It includes views for various concepts like DOM diffing, forms, and virtual lists.

 ## tech